mcdomx/monitor/README.rst

     local_variable_name = os.getenv("<env_varibale_name>", "<default_if_not_found")

-Database and Kafka Messaging Services
+Database, Messaging and Charting Services
 -------------------------------------

 The application relies on a Postgres database as well as Kafka for messaging.
 Postgres is used as the database because the default SQLite database used by Django does not allow concurrent read/write requests which can happen in this application.

+Charting is supported in a docker container that runs a Bokeh server.
+The web front-end is designed to communicate with the REST-based urls that return an interactive chart of the monitor's data.
+Chart data will dynamically be updated while the detector is running.

-Both the Postgres and Kafka services are configured to run in docker containers in this application.
+All of these services are configured to run in docker containers in this application.
 To start the Docker containers, run the following from the project’s ``infrastructure`` directory:

 ::